 Impact on business strategies and financial plannings

 We analyzed the impact of climate change risks on our business strategies and financial plannings.
-Under the 1.5℃ scenario, we assumed that there would be no acute or chronic physical risks from climate change at a level that would affect our business, but that policies and laws and regulations to combat climate change would be strengthened, and we estimated the impact of a carbon tax of about 16,000 yen per ton of CO2 equivalent starting in 2025.
+In the 1.5℃ scenario, we assumed that there would be no acute or chronic physical risks from climate change at a level that would affect our business, but that policies and laws and regulations (Tax for Climate Change Mitigation, Act on Promotion of Global Warming Countermeasures, etc.) to combat climate change would be strengthened, and we estimated the impact of a carbon tax of about 16,000 yen per ton of CO2 equivalent starting in 2025.

 Resilience of strategy

-To reduce the risk of damage from torrential rain disasters, we have continued to invest in the installation of long-lasting batteries in base stations, deployment of disaster drones, and enhancement of disaster countermeasure inspections, and no incidents leading to serious area disruptions occurred in FY2021.
+To reduce the risk of damage from weather disasters, we have continued to invest in the installation of long-lasting batteries in base stations, deployment of disaster drones, and enhancement of disaster countermeasure inspections, and no incidents leading to serious area disruptions occurred in FY2022.

 In addition, we are promoting efforts to commercialize the High Altitude Platform Station (HAPS) service, a stratospheric communications system that provides a communications network from the stratosphere, approximately 20 kilometers above the ground.
 HAPS will enable the construction of a stable Internet connection environment in places and regions where communication networks are not in place, such as mountainous areas, remote islands, and developing countries.
 In FY2021, we issued our first sustainability bond (HAPS bond) for capital investment, research and development, and business operations of HAPS.